sanjay900/Azure-Sentinel/Playbooks/Sync-IncidentsWithJIRA/readme.md

 * Retrieve the details from the Account Entity
 * Check which customer this incident is coming from (to add the right organization in JIRA)
 * Create JIRA ticket through an API call
+* Add a link to the JIRA ticket on the sentinel ticket

 It uses two connections:
 * One connection to Sentinel through a Service Principal (to be configured when deploying the Logic App)